andyaiken/forgesteel/to do.md

 ### Heroes

 * Companion feature
-  * Allows the user to customize the name of their companions
+  * Allow the user to customize the name of their companions
   * Determine whether the encounter builder needs to take account of retainers
 * Hero Builder:
   * Auto-create heroes